-We have now reached a point where the cell phone is now intricately woven into everything we do.
-From our social life to business life, the cell phone has found its way into corner of our existence straddling the line between modern convenience and disruptive nuisance.
-This article is not published with the idea of eliminating cell phones from the workplace either the use of cellphones-either calls, texting or the use of the cell phone camera in the workplace.
-This article is focused on providing employers with some workable guidelines as to when, where and how employees can use cell phones without causing ongoing disruption to company productivity.
-To do this, you must have an explicit cell phone policy as part of your company manual or handbook which points out what is acceptable and unacceptable use of cell phones at your business.
-Here a few suggestions as to how you can accommodate employee cellphones in the workplace so as to allow your managers and supervisors to be able to maintain their sanity at the same time:
+We have now reached a point where the use of a cell phone is now intricately woven into everything we do particularly in the workplace.
+From our social life to business life, the cell phone has found its way into every corner of our existence straddling the line between modern convenience and disruptive nuisance.
+This article is focused on providing employers with some workable and manageable guidelines as to when, where, and how employees can use cell phones without causing ongoing disruption to company productivity.
+To do this, you must have an explicit cell phone policy as part of your company manual or handbook which points out what is an acceptable and unacceptable use of cell phones at your business.
+Here are a few suggestions as to how you can accommodate employee cellphones in the workplace so as to allow your managers and supervisors to be able to maintain their sanity at the same time:

 1. You must have written, consistent guidelines at the very start.
-To do this, you need to bring into the decision making process all of your managers and human resources personnel as well as any pertinent IT staff to the discussion.
-When the policy is drafted it should be sent to your legal counsel for review.
+To do this, you need to bring into the decision-making process all of your managers and human resources personnel as well as any pertinent IT staff into the discussion.
+When a policy is drafted it should also be sent to your legal counsel for review and comment.
 Some of the questions to consider are whether there are already existing issues, whether there is an excessive amount of texting, and whether the cell phone camera is being used indiscriminately in the workplace causing privacy issues and potential embarrassment for other employees.

 7. Make sure that your cell phone policy is consistent with your social media policy.
 Suffice to say, that your company's cell phone policy and social media policy are, to a large extent, one of the same.
 Make sure that when you develop your cell phone policy that you make it consistent with any existing social media policy.